0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 > A Schema can contain a maximum of four attributes.
 Attributes of type "multichoice" can accept a range of maximum four possible values.

 The refreshed `Bearer Token` from the last step needs to be passed inside the Authorization Request Header.
-Furthermore, it requires to pass the issuer `id` as Path Parameter: you can retreive it from the response obtained in Step 4.
+Furthermore, it requires to pass the issuer `id` as Path Parameter.
 An Issuer can create as many schemas he/she wants!

+> you can retreive it from the response obtained in Step 4 or by parsing the latest JWT token [here](https://jwt.io/) and checking the `organization` field.

 ```
 curl --location --request POST 'https://api-staging.polygonid.com/v1/issuers/21b5758e-457f-4dd9-9b16-47679028502f/schemas' \